Adib234/image-repo/README.md

 - Other links that I found helpful were this [fullstack deplyoment tutorial](https://www.freecodecamp.org/news/lessons-learned-from-deploying-my-first-full-stack-web-application-34f94ec0a286/), using [pm2](https://medium.com/hackernoon/tutorial-creating-and-managing-a-node-js-server-on-aws-part-2-5fbdea95f8a1#.mnlkymeti), [nginx and flask](https://medium.com/ymedialabs-innovation/deploy-flask-app-with-nginx-using-gunicorn-and-supervisor-d7a93aa07c18), [reducing build size in production](https://medium.com/js-dojo/how-to-reduce-your-vue-js-bundle-size-with-webpack-3145bf5019b7)
 - use `flex-wrap: wrap` to make content dynamically be on the next line or row

-# To do

-- lighthouse labs
-- show a demo of your app
-- ask for feedback on vuejs, flask, and a bunch of other places! create a section of it

 # Technologies used

 ### Backend